schmaustech/oc-mirror-blog/README.md

 Writing image pruning plan to oc-mirror-workspace/pruning-plan.json
 ~~~

 We can see from our version range run that we would have ended up mirroring images for all version between 4.10.10 to 4.10.22 which is the equivalent of ~87GB of data!
+I am really appreciating that dry run option in this example.

 ### Pruning Images

-Pruning images is yet another feature that ensures the older content in the mirrored registry gets purged especially if it will not be needed anymore.
-In this example we will demonstrate it with the Universal Base Image (ubi) mirror.
+Another great feature added was pruning images that ensures the older content in the mirrored registry gets purged especially if it will not be needed anymore.
+In this example we will demonstrate it with with a mirror of the Universal Base Image (ubi).
 First lets create our imageset configuration file for the ubi7 image:

 ~~~bash
 $ cat << EOF > ~/ubi-imageset-config.yaml